microsoft/PartsUnlimited/docs/HOL-Feature_Flag_for_a_Mobile_Solution/README.md

 	...
 	```

-	> **Note:** Change the value of `Website` to match the URL of your existing deployment of the PartsUnlimited website in Azure, e.g. http://pudncore.azurewebsites.net
+4. Change the value of `Website` variable to match the URL of your existing deployment of the PartsUnlimited website in Azure, e.g. http://pudncore.azurewebsites.net

 **Step 2.** The bool property you defined in the previous step, should be able to be set by a user, so let's add a switch to the settings page.